PolluxTroy0/AlteredCollectionExtractor/README.md

 This browser extension lets you download your **card collection**, **want list**, and **trade list** from [Altered.gg](https://altered.gg) using the official API.
 The downloaded data is in the following format: `Quantity ID`.

-You can also retrieve your collection in a **CSV format** with the following columns: card name, faction, rarity, set, type, and quantity.
+You can also retrieve your collection in a **CSV format** (tab separated) with the following columns: card ID, card name, faction, rarity, set, type, and quantity.
+You can then paste it directly into an Excel sheet if needed.

 **All operations are performed locally** and stay within your browser for security reasons.